cephalization/Valet/README.md

 # Valet
-Play music videos from your Spotify playlists
+Retrieve a list of your Spotify playlists and cast their music videos (from YouTube) to your chrome-cast enabled devices.